 - 5.6.5.2 The Test Run must start with all the VMs on all-but-one Nodes, and one Node not running any VMs.
-During the Ramp-up period, the Benchmark Kit invokes a balance.sh script to allow the HCI management software to balance the load on the Nodes by possibly migrating some VMs.
-The Test Sponsor may insert instllation-specific commands in the balance.sh script.
+At the start of the Test Run, the Benchmark Kit invokes a activate_load_balancing.sh script to allow the HCI management software to balance the load on the Nodes by possibly migrating some VMs.
+The Test Sponsor may insert instllation-specific commands in the activate_load_balancing.sh script.
 During the Test Run, at least N-1 nodes must each run one or more instances of VM1, VM2, or VM3. - 5.6.5.3 During the Measurement Interval, the database contents (excluding the transaction log) stored on Durable Media cannot be more than 12 minutes older than any Committed state of the database.